 Comment: This was not particularly a case on stammering.
 In any event there are arguments which could have been raised to argue it was a disability within the Equality Act.

-Stuttering Asda worker ‘sacked because his desperate efforts to speak were interpreted as aggressive behaviour’ (link to dailymail.co.uk), 2/5/12.
+Stuttering Asda worker ‘sacked because his desperate efforts to speak were interpreted as aggressive behaviour’ (dailymail.co.uk), 2/5/12.

 The employer was not willing to concede the stammer was a disability.
 However, the tribunal seems to have decided it was a disability (though this is not totally clear from the report), and the case would go on for a full hearing.